mlbright/mlbright/README.md

 👋 Hi there!
 I'm Martin-Louis Bright and I am a software engineer living in Toronto, Canada. 👨‍💻

-I'm currently working at [cPacket Networks][cpacket], where I operate mainly in Azure and AWS, and where I write a lot of Bash, Python, and (increasingly) Typescript.
+I'm currently working at [cPacket Networks][cpacket], where I operate mainly in Azure and AWS.

 Prior to that, I was a [GitHub Enterprise][ghes] [site administrator][github-site-admin] at [Autodesk][autodesk].